ROCK offers a few different options for storing your music, each with advantages and disadvantages.

 - You choose how and when to format the drive

-- No copying of music required after setting up ROCK
+- No copying of music is required after setting up ROCK

 - Easy to replace in case of drive failure